ForstaLabs/atlas-client-php/docs/Api/EphemeralTokenApi.md

 # **ephemeralTokenDelete**
 > ephemeralTokenDelete()

-Deletes the current ephemeral user token for your org
+Delete the ephemeral user token

 Sets the ephemeral user token the requestors org to null.